4 Pitching Tips That Will Get You Noticed

 - Create a customized press list.
 Unless you are pitching to an individual reporter, you will need to create a press list tailored to the specific geographical area and the topic of your story.
 Make sure you differentiate between consumer and trade publications and adjust your angle and language, depending on the target audience.

 - Be concise and to the point.
 A good pitch tells a story and tells it quickly, in a short, interesting snippet.
 You only have a few seconds to capture someone’s attention, so a successful pitch must be compelling and relevant.
 After all, you are trying to convince someone you have a tale that is worth telling.
+Good media pitching takes practice.

 - Follow up.
 Let’s be real, most of the time you won’t hear back from your press list contacts.
 That’s why you should always follow up either with a very short email, or a quick phone call.
 And although it is easy to get frustrated by multiple rejections or unanswered phone calls, you should ALWAYS be respectful to your contacts.
+Remember, learning how to write a media pitch that gets results takes time.

 Remember that effective media pitching is also about building long-term relationships with reporters and editors.
 Take time to build those connections and they will eventually pay off.